tashatsar/courses-notes/docker-kubernetes🐳📦.md

 `ibmcloud cr region-set` |	Ensures that you are targeting the region appropriate to your cloud account `ibmcloud target` |	Provides information about the account you’re targeting `ibmcloud version` |	Displays the version of the IBM Cloud CLI

+Glossary: Container Basics
+Term	Definition
+- container: a standard unit of software that encapsulates the application code, runtime, system tools, system libraries, and settings necessary for programmers to efficiently build, ship and run applications
+- Container Registry:	Used for the storage and distribution of named container images.
+While many features can be built on top of a registry, its most basic functions are to store images and retrieve them.
+- Daemon-less: container runtime that does not run any specific program (daemon) to create objects, such as images, containers, networks, and volumes.
+- Dockerfile: a text document that contains all the commands you would normally execute manually in order to build a Docker image.
+Docker can build images automatically by reading the instructions from a Dockerfile.
+- Docker client: the primary way that many Docker users interact with Docker.
+When you use commands such as docker run, the client sends these commands to dockerd, which carries them out.
+The docker command uses the Docker API.
+The Docker client can communicate with more than one daemon.
+- Docker daemon (dockerd):	creates and manages Docker objects, such as images, containers, networks, and volumes.
+- Docker plugins	such as a storage plugin, provides the ability to connect external storage platforms.
+- Docker storage	uses volumes and bind mounts to persist data even after a running container is stopped.
+- Registry: a hosted service containing repositories of images which responds to the Registry API
+- Repository:	a set of Docker images.
+A repository can be shared by pushing it to a registry server.
+The different images in the repository can be labelled using tags.
+- Tag:	a label applied to a Docker image in a repository.
+Tags are how various images in a repository are distinguished from each other.